 After the audit, the taxpayer will be notified of the findings.
-The auditor will explain any adjustment to the taxpayer or their representative before finalising the audit.
+The auditor will explain any adjustment to the taxpayer or their representative before finalizing the audit.

-Where the taxpayer has information that the auditor may not have considered or has reason to believe that the auditor may have made mistakes, he/she should bring up all such items at the reconciliation stage of the audit.
-After reconciliation, an audit agreement will then be signed by both the auditor and the taxpayer or his appointed agent clearly highlighting the areas that have been consented to or objected to by the taxpayer.

-Upon conclusion of the audit, the auditor will proceed to produce an assessment of tax and the liability, if any, is payable within 30 days.
-The taxpayer has a right to start the objection process for the items not agreed to within 30 days and if still dissatisfied with the objection determination, the taxpayer has the right to appeal to the Tax Appeals Tribunal and, ultimately, to the Supreme Court for final determination, if they so wish.
+Where the taxpayer has information that the auditor may not have considered or has reason to believe the auditor may have made mistakes, he/she should bring up all such items at the reconciliation stage of the audit.
+After reconciliation, an audit agreement will then be signed by both the auditor and the taxpayer or his appointed agents clearly highlighting the areas that have been consented to or objected to by the taxpayer.
+Upon conclusion of the audit, the auditor will proceed to produce an assessment of tax and the liability if any is payable within the stipulated period in the assessment notice.
+The taxpayer has a right to start the objection process for the items not agreed to within 30 days and if still dissatisfied with the objection determination, the taxpayer has the right to appeal to the Tax Appeals Tribunal.
+If still not satisfied, the taxpayer has the right to appeal to the Supreme Court for the final determination.